 To say that the boy sustained the injuries while being arrested does not hold water.
 He was arrested on Jan 15 and he died some six days later.
 But the wounds in the photograhers appeared fresh.
 The police or the Home Ministry must start an independent enquiry to find the source of the death.
 Did Kugan really die of asthma or was there foul play.
 This is not time to protect any wrongdoer.

+Let the truth be known.
+I know that the police have a job to do.
+But his does not mean that they are the law.
+They are only there to ensure that the laws are not broken and if the laws are broken, then penalise the offender not kill the offender.
 This applies not only because Kugan was an Indian or Hindu.
 This should not happen to any Malaysian, may the person be Malay, Chinese, Kadazan and what not.
 This is not about a race of a person.
 This is about humanity and dignity of a person.
 I am not preaching or anything like that.
 What I am saying is that a person deserves to be treated humanely as possible.
 Malaysia is not some third world nation where lawlessness prevails.
 We do not have kangaroo courts.
 We are a striving democracy and hold on to the rule of law.
 This could be just one isolated case but it should not have happened.
 Judging from what has happened to Kugan, I would say that the deed was conducted not by one person.
 It would have been a collective action of a few people.

 I have been an anchilary policeman previously and I know how hard the men in blue work, sacrificing the time of their family and friends.
 They are stationed on 24-hour shifts and get irritated easily.
 But taking it out on a suspect is a big NO. Respect the uniform you use.
 It is not just a job but a duty and responsibility for the good of the nation.